com-lihaoyi/scalasql/reference.md

 *
     ```sql
     UPDATE buyer SET date_of_birth = ?
 WHERE buyer.name = ?
-RETURNING buyer.id as res
+RETURNING buyer.id AS res
     ```